TusharAgey/cAlgoAndDS/README.md

-This repository is the collection of algorithms implemented in c.
+This repository is the collection of algorithms and data structures implemented in c.